KyoGren/Speaker_Verification/README.md

 ## Description

-verification system with Python programming language.
+This project is my final project at university, and it aims to build a speaker verification system with Python programming language.
 It uses Deep Learning and Digital Signal Processing techniques to verify the identity of a speaker.

 The system extracts unique features from a speaker's voice sample and compares them with previously stored features.
-There are two methods used to do this: the first one is called Text-Dependent Speaker Verification, and the second is called Text-Independent Speaker Verification.
+Two methods are used to do this: the first is called Text-Dependent Speaker Verification, and the second is called Text-Independent Speaker Verification.

 The speaker verification system can be used in various applications, including security systems, customer service, and personal voice assistants.
 It aims to provide a reliable and efficient way to verify a speaker's identity using just their voice.